patricia-gallardo/pleroma-setup/Soapbox.md

 * It should save automatically
 * Reload the page
 * Test by clicking the `Compose` button and check that there isn't a globe there

+### Fix Instance Details

+* Go to Instance settings in Pleroma admin: https://$DOMAIN/pleroma/admin/#/settings/instance
+* Fix up `Name and other bits you feel are wrong
+* Press submit (Ignore any error)

+### Fix Instance Thumbnail

+* Go to Instance settings in Pleroma admin: https://$DOMAIN/pleroma/admin/#/settings/instance
+* Scroll down to `Instance thumbnail`
+* Upload new thumbnail
+* Press submit (Ignore any error)